hey-red/Mime/README.md

 MimeGuesser.GuessMimeType("path/to/file") //=> image/jpeg

 // Get extension of file(overloaded method takes byte array or stream as arg.)
-// You can also add or update mime map via AddOrUpdateMimeTypeMap(string mime, string extension) method.
 MimeGuesser.GuessExtension("path/to/file") //=> jpeg

 // Get mime type and extension of file(overloaded method takes byte array or stream as arg.)